-An Australian review of 1,035 studies focused on the use of Telepresence robots to improve social connectedness in people with dementia concluded that despite being limited, the existing research evidence base "... suggests that telepresence robots have potential utility for improving social connectedness of people with dementia and their carers."
-(Moyle, Arnautovska et al 2017: 22).
+An Australian review of 1,035 studies focused on the use of Telepresence robots to improve social connectedness in people with dementia and identified only four eligible peer-reviewed publications (Moyle, Arnautovska et al 2017).
+These studies reported positive outcomes associated with using Telepresence robots to connect people with dementia to others, as well as barriers that included technological issues and lack of experience in using a robot.
+The authors concluded that despite being limited, the existing research evidence base "... suggests that telepresence robots have potential utility for improving social connectedness of people with dementia and their carers."
+However, more systematic feasibility studies are needed to be followed by clinical trials (Moyle, Arnautovska et al 2017: 22).